JuanLucha/cobra-ssg/README.md

 The layout html content should include a `<cobra_ssg_content>` tag.
 That tab will be replaced with the content of the actual route.
 For example, if the page the user is in is `/about` and that page uses de `default` layout, the content of the `content/pages/about.md` page will be inserted in the `<cobra_ssg_content>` place in the html document.

-### Menus
+### Blocks

-Menus are collections of links that are reusable in different layouts.
-They are located in the `content/layouts/menus` folder.
-Their css rules should be placed in the `content/layouts/css/menus.css` file.
-The menu file should be an html file containing the html of the menu.
-For example, `content/layouts/menus/main-menu.html` could have this content:
+Blocks are chunks of HTML you can place in multiple places in your templates without repeating code.
+They are located in the `content/layouts/blocks` folder.
+Their css rules should be placed in the `content/layouts/css/blocks.css` file.
+The block file should be an html file containing the html of the block.
+For example, `content/layouts/blocks/main-block.html` could have this content:

 ```html
 <nav>